Azure/azure-cli-extensions/src/dev-spaces-preview/readme.md

-# Azure CLI Storage Preview Extension #
+# Azure CLI Dev Spaces Preview Extension #
 This is a extension for dev spaces features.

 ## How to use ##